 After 4 years, I felt the need to go back where my career began.
 In 2013, I was welcomed back to Marin County as the Director of the Area Agency of Aging (AAA) and Adult Social Services.

-It’s been exciting to be back the last four years and working with a strong network of volunteers and members that serve on the Commission of Aging.
+It’s been exciting to be back over the last four years and working with a strong network of volunteers and members that serve on the Commission of Aging.
 Marin County is known for its supportive Board and dedicated staff, committed residents, and supportive partnerships.
 With that said, I’m proud to be a part of it as we work toward toward an age-friendly, livable community for all.

 See also: Lee-Pullen Marin